YouGoDevs/Sexy-UI/codestyleguide.md

         single,
     }: AccordionProps) => {

 OR   export const Accordion: React.FC<AccordionProps> = ({
         children,
         visibilityRef,
         index,
         setActiveAccordion,
         active,
         single,
     }) => {

 ```

 ### **Exports** ->

-Default export should be the most recently declared component in a file.
+When exporting components fro a file, the default export should be the most recently declared component in a file.

-We choose to avoid circular dependencies by creating separate files for each component needs ->
+We also avoid circular dependencies by creating separate files for each component needs and exclusively exporting only one component per file ->

-So instead of exporting component and component styles to stories fromt t
-Export one thing per file
-index file for global exporting
+For every component, we also provide an index file for easier import paths when used in other components.

 <br/>

 ### **Variable and Method Namings**